planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### Surges

-PCombatants can push themselves beyond their limits, at the cost of strain and vulnerability.
-Halve current Mettle, rounding up, to regain their spent Action.
+Endangered characters can push themselves beyond their limits, at a cost.
+Halve current Mettle, rounding up, to regain a spent Action.
 This makes them eligible for Initiative again that round.
-A Surging character must have at least 2 Mettle.
+A Surging character must have at least 2 Mettle and cannot use it to Rally (below).

 ## Experience